schmartmann/datadog_writing_test/readme.md

 ### Step 2: Creating a Model File

 ActiveRecord needs a model file to interact with your database tables.
-A model is a Ruby class, and defines how to interact with a collection of data.
+A model maps a table from our database to an object we can perform operations on.
 Its use here is identical to models in a Ruby on Rails app.

 Create a Ruby file in the `models` directory.
 The file name should correspond to the singular form of your database’s table’s name.
 For our example, we will create `dog.rb` inside the `models/` directory, since we want a `dogs` table.